 By a multi-layering approach at a number of levels of resolution with different spatial and temporal scales.
 Through understanding of material performative specific tasks, that can be classified in the control processing of functional materials, achieved by a bottom up trajectory.

 To advance new approach, that can be defined in principle, by filtering out NIR by selective absorption.
 The underlying effects, spectrally selective NIR absorption of solar gains associated with incoming daylight by filtering of near IR (NIR) range of the electromagnetic spectrum.
 This would transform a material structures into a thermally functional approach, a permanent IR absorber, to adapt to changing environmental conditions through microfluidics.

 A controllable switching device to lower phase transition temperature, by planar extensional flow generated in cross-slot geometry architecture, with integrated temperature monitoring.
 This heat loss-monitoring layer is a system of sensors and actuators developed as a network.
 The circuit acts as a communication signal network to actively control the thermal conductance for advanced cooling of the device, as a heat transport targeting system.
-For the development of energy harvesting, photovoltaic devices, semiconducting materials ,catalytic processes and fusage structural design.
+For the development of energy harvesting, photovoltaic devices, semiconducting materials ,catalytic processes and material structural design.

-I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: NIR filtering, Absorptivity, Microfluidic, Thermal transport, Solar radiation, Material Cooling, Bio-inspired engineering, optics materials, structural fabrication assemblies, thermal functionality, synethetic polymer research, energy capture and storage, material composite function, multi-material layering.
+I welcome inquires from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: NIR filtering, Absorptivity, Microfluidic, Thermal transport, Solar radiation, Material Cooling, Bio-inspired engineering, optics materials, structural fabrication assemblies, thermal functionality, synethetic polymer research, energy capture and storage, material composite function, multi-material layering.